How to Write Thank-You Notes for Teachers

 Using a thank-you-card template is a great way to start building a very important habit.
 Thank-you notes for teachers help students express gratitude for the things they learned, the great qualities of their teachers, and the fun times they had during the school year.
 When people express gratitude, they tend to feel it, too.

 The challenge is getting started.
-When younger kids use a thank-you-card template, they have a guide through the writing process.
-They are shown what it should sound like and how it should look.
+When younger kids use a thank-you-card template, they have a guide throughout the writing process.
+They are shown what the card should sound like and how it should look.
 With a basic structure given to them, students can feel free to add their unique voice, which will make the thank-you card more genuine.
 A template also gives kids ideas of what to say in a thank-you letter for their teachers, which helps inspire their own ideas, making it more personal.

 Download our thank you card template to get started.